Gerolsteiner is natural sparkling mineral water with natural carbonation added. It is sourced from Gerolstein, Germany.

 When we tested Gerolsteiner sparkling water, the TDS content in the water was 600-700ppm.
 According to the US EPA’s TDS results chart, Gerolsteiner sparkling is hard water.
 The maximum level is > 500ppm.

 The pH balance in the water was 6.
 The watercolor during the test changed to the yellow color.
-That means the Gerolsteiner sparkling is acidic water.
+That means the Gerolsteiner sparkling is neutral water.

 Product of Germany